pyvista/pyvista-tutorial/README.md

 We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.

-1. Basic knowledge of Python to get started.
-Be able to install Jupyter Lab on your machine and be up and running.
-2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).
-3. Advanced users should be familiar the Visualization Toolkit (VTK), general data science, and GUI frameworks like Qt.

-### Tutorial Outline.
+### Tutorial Outline

 0. Getting Started (Alexander Kaszynski) - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

 1. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using ``examples`` module and external files.
 (10 min for talk, 10 min for exercise)

 2. What is a Mesh?
-(Bane Sullivan) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)
+(Alexander Kaszynski) - Learn the basics of the PyVista data types and how to open common 3D file formats to visualize the data in 3D (20 min for talk, 10 min for exercise)

-3. Plotting Options and Animations (Bane Sullivan) - Demonstrate many features of the PyVista plotting API to create compelling 3D visualizations and touch on animations (15 min for talk, 20 min for exercise)
+3. PyVista & Jupyter (Bane Sullivan) - Demonstrate how to use PyVista in Jupyter for state-of-the-art 3D visualization in Notebooks.
+(15 min for talk, 10 for exercise)

-4. Filters (Bane Sullivan) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)

-4. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
-(15 min for talk)

-5. Break.
+4. Break.
 Stretch fingers and grab some coffee.
 (15 minutes)

+5. Plotting Options and Animations (Bane Sullivan) - Demonstrate many features of the PyVista plotting API to create compelling 3D visualizations and touch on animations (15 min for talk, 20 min for exercise)

+6. Filters (Alexander Kaszynski) - Demonstrate the PyVista filters API to perform mesh analysis and alteration (15 minutes)

-6. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
-(10 minutes for talk, 15 minutes for exercise)
+7. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
+(15 min for talk)

-7. Quick break.
+8. Quick break.
 Prepare for the final run.
 (10 minutes)

+9. PyVista & VTK (Bane Sullivan) - Show how PyVista uses VTK and how you can combine the best of both worlds!
+(10 minutes for talk, 15 minutes for exercise)

-8. PyVista & Sphinx (Alexander Kaszynski) - Leverage PyVista to make some awesome interactive web documentation.
+10. PyVista & Trame (Bane Sullivan) - Leverage PyVista and Trame to make awesome interactive web applications.
 (20 min for talk, 10 min for exercise)

-9. PyVista & Qt (Tetsuo Koyama) - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
-(15 min for talk, 10 for exercise)

-10. Open up to Questions.
+11. Open up to Questions.
 (15 minutes)

-### Additional Tutorial Information.
+### Additional Tutorial Information

 We will base the material for the tutorial on [the examples in PyVista's online documentation](https://docs.pyvista.org/examples/index.html).
 [Transform 2021: Guide to PyVista Tutorial](https://github.com/banesullivan/transform-2021) will also be used as material.
 The tutorial itself will be in the [pyvista/pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial) repository.

-### Tutorial Prerequisites.
+### Tutorial Prerequisites

 We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.

-In fact, our tutorial instructors and community members are involved in any domain.
+In fact, our tutorial instructors and community members come from a diverse set of backgrounds.

 1. Basic knowledge of Python to get started.
 Be able to install Jupyter Lab on your machine and be up and running.
-2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like  [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).
+2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and [Matplotlib](https://matplotlib.org/) and perhaps other libraries that are compatible with PyVista, like [trimesh](https://trimsh.org/examples.html) or [meshio](https://github.com/nschloe/meshio).
-3. Advanced users will be familiar with GUI frameworks like Qt, VTK, and advanced data science.
+3. Advanced users should be familiar with the Visualization Toolkit (VTK) and general data science.

-## Appropriate level of the attendees' Python knowledge.
+## Appropriate level of the attendees' Python knowledge

 Something for everyone!